 XenData6 Workstation supports overwriting of files, file deletion and file rename using standard Windows Explorer operations.
 Files on tape may be overwritten by copying and pasting or dragging and dropping a file of the same name to the same position in the folder structure.
 In this case, a Window will appear which gives the option to either 'Copy and Replace' or 'Don't Copy'.

 When files are overwritten, new versions are saved to tape and only the latest version will be available for restore.

-When compared to writing to an NTFS disk volume, the following three limitations apply:
+When compared to writing to an NTFS disk volume, the following four limitations apply:

 - Alternate Data Streams (ADS) are not written to LTO.
 ADS allows one or more extra streams of data to be attached to a file in addition to the main data stream.
-When files with ADS are archived to LTO using XenData6 Workstation, the main data stream is written to tape but any Alternate Data Streams are not archived. - It is not possible to rename a folder on LTO after files or sub-folders have been added to it. - Copying empty folders or zero-size files to tape is not supported.

-Note that the XenData6 Workstation system does support creation of new folders and displays the newly created empty folders in Windows Explorer but does not write these to LTO tape until at least one file has been written to that folder.
+When files with ADS are archived to LTO using XenData6 Workstation, the main data stream is written to tape but any Alternate Data Streams are not archived. - It is not possible to rename a folder on LTO after files or sub-folders have been added to it. - Copying zero-size files is not supported. - Empty folders may be copied and these are displayed in Windows Explorer but are not written to a TAR formatted LTO tape until it is finalized or until at least one file has been written to the folder.